 Zuckerberg Agrees to Congressional Testimony (Audio)

-Woodrow Hartzog, a professor at Northeastern University Law School, discusses Facebook CEO Mark Zuckerberg’s agreement to appear before the House Energy and Commerce Committee about the company’s data usage policies.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Woodrow Hartzog, a professor at Northeastern University Law School, discusses Facebook CEO Mark Zuckerberg’s agreement to appear before the House Energy and Commerce Committee about the company’s data usage policies.
+He speaks with Bloomberg’s June Grasso.

 Before it's here, it's on the Bloomberg Terminal.
 LEARN MORE